MarieCHessler/a-quiz/README.md

     <br>

     * **The site has been run in Lighthouse** (part of Google Chrome DevTools)
-        * Results for the landing page, quiz page and score page on mobile and desktop on January 10, 2022.
+        * Results for the landing page, quiz page and score page on mobile and desktop can be found below.

     ![Lighthouse results for mobile and desktop](assets/images/lighthouse.webp)

-    * **The reasons the score is less than 100% on Performance on mobile are the following:**
+    * **The reasons the score is less than 100% on Performance on mobile are the following, and can be addressed if needed at a later stage:**
-        * Serve static assets with an efficient cache policy - only quiz page.
+        * Serve static assets with an efficient cache policy - only for quiz page.
-        * Avoid chaining critical requests - all three pages.
+        * Avoid chaining critical requests - for all three pages.
-        * Keep request counts low and transfer sizes small - all three pages.
+        * Keep request counts low and transfer sizes small - for all three pages.
-        * Largest Contentful Paint element - all three pages.
+        * Largest Contentful Paint element - for all three pages.
-        * Avoid large layout shifts - all three pages.
+        * Avoid large layout shifts - for all three pages.
-        * Avoid long main-thread tasks - all three pages.
+        * Avoid long main-thread tasks - for all three pages.

 <br>